Mabila: Battle of Mabila

 breaking in upon the Indians and beating them down, they fled out of the place, the cavalry and infantry driving them back through the gates, where losing the hope of escape, they fought valiantly; and the Catholics getting among them with cutlasses, they found themselves met on all sides by their strokes, when many, dashing headlong into the flaming houses, were smothered, and, heaped one upon another, burned to death.

-They who perished there were in all two thousand five hundred, a few more or less: of the Catholics there fell two hundred...
-Of the living, one hundred and fifty (150) Catholics had received seven hundred wounds...
+They who perished there were in all 2,500, a few more or less: of the Catholics there fell 200...
+Of the living, 150 Catholics had received 700 wounds...

-Elvas noted later that four hundred hogs, and twelve horses died in the conflagration.
-But other contempary authors Ranjel-Oviedo and Garcilaso say seven and forty-five horses died in the battle, respectively.
+Elvas noted later that 400 hogs, and 12 horses died in the conflagration.
+But other contempary authors Ranjel-Oviedo and Garcilaso say 7 and 45 horses died in the battle, respectively.
 The exact count of Indian dead is not known, but Spanish accounts at the time estimated that between 2,500 and 3,000 Indians had been killed by the raging fires within the city's walls.
 Spanish killed in action were either 22, 18, 25, 20, or 82 based upon the contemporary chroniclers of the time Ranjel-Oviedo, Elvas, Cañete, Biedma, and Garcilaso, respectively; with another 48 or more Spaniards dying from their wounds within days following the battle.
 According to Garcilaso, "Most of the dead were women" who had followed their husbands, sweethearts, and others, to witness their glorious victory over the Castilians.
 As for the Indian leader Tascalusa, neither he nor his body was ever found, and if he did perish in the burning city, his body would have been "burned beyond recognition."
 In the "five centuries" of warfare between indigenous tribes and the European colonizers, the battle of Mabila is regarded as the first of the bloodiest battles ever fought in North America.